David F. Levine: Canine rehabilitation

 Levine plays a part in the development of canine rehabilitation and physical therapy, and he is a certified canine rehabilitation practitioner in Tennessee.
 He has held adjunct positions at the Colleges of Veterinary Medicine at the University of Tennessee and NC State since 2001 and 2003, respectively.
 He currently co-chairs the University of Tennessee's Certificate Program in Canine Rehabilitation, one of only two such programs available in the United States.
 It offers certification for physical therapists, veterinarians, veterinary technicians, and physical therapy assistants.
 There is no accreditation available for this growing field, but both programs are "included in the Registry of Approved Continuing Education, which is the industry standard for veterinary continuing education."

 Levine has been featured in various television stories, including special talks on the DogTV television channel regarding how animals can benefit human health, and also a news story on WDEF-TV channel 12 in Chattanooga about animal assisted therapy.
 An article done by the University of Tennessee at Chattanooga's magazine features a story on how Levine became involved in animal physical therapy and how far it has come today.
 The magazine did another article in 2024 that discusses Levine's work in canine rehabilitation research.

 University of Tennessee at Chattanooga

 In 1990, Levine accepted a position at the University of Tennessee at Chattanooga as a professor in the physical therapy department, a position he still holds.
 He is actively involved in the enhancement and betterment of the university.

 TEDx

 In recent years, Levine has become involved with the TEDx programs.
-His involvement includes active engagement on the TED website and in conversations on various TED talks.

-Levine is the co-chair of TEDxChattanooga and played a vital part in the organization and execution of their first TEDx event.
+Levine is the co-chair of TEDxChattanooga and was involved in the organization of their first TEDx event.
 The conference was titled "Now What?" and took place on October 25, 2014, on the university's campus.
-A selection committee chose 12 speakers from a pool of 50 applicants to present on various topics.
-The audience was limited to 100, and the talks were streamed online and in auditoriums on the campus.

-With Levine's continued leadership, the TEDxChattanooga organization held their latest event, which took place in February 2016.
-Both the 2014 and 2016 events sold out.
+Levine was also involved in their February 2016 event.